-Consider the following three motivations for better supporting knowledge brokering across European health systems:
+Consider the following three motivations for advancing knowledge brokering in a country's health system:

-- Policy-makers are faced daily with making decisions and need access to good-quality health systems information.
-Stakeholders may seek to influence health policy as well as make decisions in their own spheres of responsibility.
+- Policy-makers in the country are faced daily with making decisions and need access to good-quality health systems information.
+Stakeholders in the country are seeking to influence health policy as well as make decisions in their own spheres of responsibility.
 Both groups want information products that are clearly based on systematically conducted and transparently reported research, and that they can easily understand and use.
-And researchers want to know how to communicate their findings effectively so that health systems policy-making can make use of the best available health systems information. - Policy-makers, stakeholders and knowledge brokers (including researchers) can all learn a great deal from one another (Lomas, 2007).
+And researchers in the country want to know how to communicate their findings effectively so that health systems policy-making can make use of the best available health systems information. - Policy-makers, stakeholders and knowledge brokers (including researchers) in the country can all learn a great deal from one another (Lomas, 2007).
 Policy-makers and stakeholders need insights drawn from good-quality health systems information that they can apply to a local issue.
-Knowledge brokers need insights about policy priorities and the policy context in order to produce, package and share health systems information that will be genuinely useful to decision-makers. - Knowledge-brokering organizations need to match form to function and context when designing organizational models to support knowledge brokering.
+Knowledge brokers need insights about policy priorities and the policy context in order to produce, package and share health systems information that will be genuinely useful to decision-makers. - Knowledge-brokering organizations in the country need to match form to function and context when designing organizational models to support knowledge brokering.
 The functions can include a range of ways to package information and share knowledge, as well as activities that are not knowledge brokering per se (such as the collection and analysis of health systems information).
 Context can mean a range of elements in the national, regional (e.g., European) or sub-national policy-making environment, including policy-making institutions and processes, stakeholder capacities and opportunities for engagement, and research institutions and their activities and outputs.

-The purpose of this policy brief (Box 1 provides a background to the brief's development) is to support deliberations about (and innovations in) the ways in which:
+The purpose of this policy brief (Box 1 provides a background to the brief's development) is to support deliberations at the country level about (and innovations in) the ways in which: